spapas/django-simple-stats/README.rst

 Changelog
 =========

+* v.0.7.1: Allow aggr_field to be a list
 * v.0.7.0: Add ``query_aggregate_extract_date`` and ``QueryAggregateExtractDateStat``
 * v.0.6.0: Add tests!
 * v.0.5.1: Allow adding a formatter for the values